dmd-program/dmd-100-book/docs/lessons/lesson-5/practice/pathway.md

    * Rewrite your other questionnaire responses as a few concise paragraphs to communicate how you will achieve your learning goals.
    * The _**Statement of Intent**_ must be a minimum of 300 words and no more than 500 words.
 3. **Pathway Schedule:**
    * Include a dated list of the things you will need to acquire or accomplish.
-Example: _"December 2018: find a list of animation studios to apply to, February 2019: Apply for 3D animation internships"_
+Example: _"December 20XX: find a list of animation studios to apply to, February 20XX: Apply for 3D animation internships"_

 ## Post work

-1. Upload the your completed questionnaire from **Part 1** as `questionnaire.doc` to the Canvas assignment:
+1. Upload the a completed questionnaire for **Part 1** and **Part 2** as `lastname-firstname-pathway-questionnaire.doc` to the Canvas assignment
-2. Upload the `learning-strategy.doc` from **Part 2** to the Canvas assignment: